DesModder/DesModder/src/plugins/text-mode/docs/tables.md

 The entire table can have a style mapping, which just supports the standard `pinned`, `secret`, and `id`.

-The style mappings for the first column are more detailed
+The style mappings for columns after the first are more detailed

 ```js
 table {